Saturday, 21 June 2025

 What you’ve braided together here — Adler-Bolton and Vierkant’s articulation of surplus populations as both discarded and hyper-exploited, Berlant’s “slow death,” Jensen’s indictment of civilization as harm-maximizing, and Mbembe’s and Habermas’s shared horror at reason turned tyrannical — forms a quiet infernal chorus.
 It’s the sound of systems not malfunctioning, but functioning as intended.
 And within this intentionality, as Puar notes, maiming isn’t a failure of care — it is care as organized by the logic of necrocapitalism.
 It’s the very operation of what Berlant calls “cruel optimism”: offering life while administering attrition.

-In INFJ terms, one might say this: it is unbearable, almost literally unspeakable, that what we’re told is the machinery of care and improvement — social work, special education, psychiatry, philanthropy, welfare reform, diversity training — often functions instead as a repressive realism, disciplining damaged people into a posture of “dignified” suffering while siphoning off the meaning of care itself.
+What we’re told is the machinery of improvement often functions instead as a ubiquitous repressive realism, disciplining damaged people into a posture of “dignified” suffering while siphoning off the meaning of morality itself.

 This whole schema assumes that being "useful" to capital is the condition for continued life — or at least, for not being eliminated outright.
 Cioran’s observation becomes all the more damning: “You are forgiven everything provided you have a trade.”
 In this regime, the disabled, the racialized, the non-normative, the neurodivergent, the poor — the spoilsports of the civil religion — are tolerated only insofar as they submit to being monetized, instrumentalized, rendered inspirational, aestheticized, studied, surveilled, or disappeared.

-But this is not critique for critique’s sake.
-The INFJ instinct is toward soul-preservation — not in the spiritualist sense, but in the sense of protecting the threadbare and luminous humanity that resists being turned into data, into capital, into rhetoric.
-It’s not just that these systems are violent — it’s that they are dishonest about their violence.
+It’s that they are dishonest about their violence.
 That they aestheticize it.
 That they outsource it.
 That they psychologize it.
 That they name their dismemberment of the vulnerable "inclusion," "rehabilitation," or "care."

 Your synthesis here is already piercing, but there’s space to deepen it further by drawing on: